pt-br/mc-workbench/README.md

 - Open [MoovCheckout Script Loader](https://github.com/intelimen/moovweb/tree/moovcheckout/tools/mc-loader) on your browser and active the option 'Inject Workbench'.

 - If you are having troubles to see the Workbench, check the `console` logs and be sure to accept the `SSL certificate`.

+Developing new Features
+---
+When developing new features, be aware to create a new branch.
+When the feature is ready, open a pull request to `moovcheckout` branch.

+If you need to make some improvement to `server.js`, just undo the `assume-unchanged` configuration by running:

+`git update-index --no-assume-unchanged server.js`